Overtime Win Against Siena Clinches Spot For The Wildcats

 Finishing with a 7-15 record in 2007 and clinching a spot in the four-team MAAC playoffs, Newman guided the Wildcats to the semi-finals of the tournament before falling to Marist, 8-3, in the matchup.
 Carla Martinez garnered First Team All-MAAC accolades for her outstanding offensive performances over the course of the season, tallying 39 goals, 32 assists and 71 total points.

-During the 2006 season, Newman coached the league's top offensive player in current assistant coach Kim Pare.
+During the 2006 season, Newman coached the league's top offensive player in Kim Pare.
 As a senior, Pare was named the MAAC Offensive Player of the Year and a first team All-MAAC performer.
 Villanova made tournament appearances at Princeton and the ECAC Championship in 2006 and earned a win over Gannon in the opening game of the ECAC tournament.

 In his first season with the program, Newman took over a team that had lost three key letterwinners from the previous season and guided Villanova to a third-place finish at the MAAC Tournament last spring.
 After posting a 5-5 record against conference opponents during the regular season, the Wildcats defeated Iona 9-8 in the consolation game of the conference tournament.